 Card Image

 Low Carbon Hydrogen

-The Low Carbon Hydrogen Agreement is the proposed contractual framework for The Hydrogen Business Model.
-The Hydrogen Business Model is technology agnostic and intended to support the growth of low carbon hydrogen production.
+The Low Carbon Hydrogen Agreement is the proposed contractual framework for the Hydrogen Business Model, which is technology agnostic and designed to support the growth of low carbon hydrogen production.
+This framework plays a critical role in advancing the UK's Net Zero strategy by encouraging innovation in low-carbon technologies and enabling clean energy investment in sustainable hydrogen projects.

+Card Image